Anuj-Kanada/Usefull-Linux-command/README.md

 - whatis - Find what a command is used for
 - top - View active processes live with their system usage
 - useradd and usermod - Add a new user or change existing user data
+- passwd - Create or update passwords for existing users